-And finally the others folder is where elements are held which make up different pieces of the larger transition as a whole.
-So, let’s go back up to the edit folder where we’re going to make adjustment to our transition.
+And finally, the other folder is where elements are held which make up different pieces of the larger transition as a whole.
+So, let’s go back up to the edit folder where we’re going to make adjustments to our transition.
 And we can see that in this particular example there’s only one element that we can change, the logo within the transition.

 So now if we go back to our logo transition effect, it should look like this.
 Nice!

 Ok.
 So now that our transition effect is tailored to have the specifics that we want, it’s time to integrate it into our scene.
 To do that, go to the media pool here and highlight everything by clicking and dragging overtop.
 Then copy everything by hitting Control or Command + C or by going up to Edit > Copy.

 Now, save your project, and go back to your project manager, and open up your previous project.

 Now you can paste these into your project media pool with Control or Command + V, or by going to Edit > Paste.